 Character string to identify and organize installations of the Collector.
 Possible values are any string with up to 2048 characters.

 Specifies the logging mode.
 Possible values are 0, 1 and 2, meaning Silent, Verbose and Debug, respectively.
 2 (Debug) is not recommended.

 Disables Windows enumerate functionality.
 Possible values are 0, 1.
-If set to 1, the Collector does not report any Windows freeze or hung problems.
+If set to 1, the Collector does not report when there is a Windows freeze or when the application stops responding.

 (This will result in the Finder not displaying any information about "application not responding".)

 “CrashGuard Protection Interval Value”.
 It is the time interval since boot (in minutes) after which a dirty reboot does not increase the CrashGuard.
 Default is 4 hours (240 min).